microsoft/OAT/README.md

 # Logical Analyzer

-Logical Analyzer is a rules processing engine to apply arbitrary provided rules against arbitrary objects
+Logical Analyzer is a rules processing engine to apply provided rules against arbitrary objects

-* Rules contain an arbitrary boolean expression of the results of Clauses.
+* [Rules](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Rule.cs) contain a Target, a Severity, a boolean Expression and a List of [Clauses](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Clause.cs) which are applied to the targeted object.
 * [Clauses](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Clause.cs) perform a specified [Operation](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Operation.cs) on a specified Field of a Target.
-The Field can be any property or subproperty specified with dot notation to separate levels.
+The Field can be any property or subproperty or field of the object specified with dot notation to separate levels.
-* When Field is null the root object is used.
-* The Analyzer now can parse any kind of Object, the specific Object Type a rule applies to is determined by the Target field in the Rule.
-For example, AttackSurfaceAnalyzer we extend Rule with some Fields in [AsaRule](https://github.com/microsoft/AttackSurfaceAnalyzer/pull/516/files#diff-0b512edc1f875025bdc9925a7ad29713) and set the Target based on the ResultType set in the Rule.
-* Target can also be null as a wildcard.
 * The Analyzer has 4 delegate extensibility points, with code examples below.
 1. Property Parsing
 2. Value Extraction
 3. Custom Operation
 4. Rule Validation

+Check the [Wiki](https://github.com/microsoft/LogicalAnalyzer/wiki) for additional detail.

 ## Basic Usage